SnowShoeing Basics: How To Use Snowshoes

 - Find out how to choose the perfect pair of snowshoes for your needs

-- Learn how to stay safe when traveling in snow-covered terrain
+- Learn how to stay safe when traveling in avalanche prone terrain

 - Understand the differences in techniques for snowshoeing

 Learn how to snowshoe with our simple, step-by-step guide for beginners.
-Get to know the basic techniques for ascent and descent, traversing, safety measures, and how to choose the ideal snowshoes for your adventures.
+Get to know the basic techniques when beginning snowshoeing, such as ascent and descent, traversing, safety measures, and how to choose the ideal snowshoes for your adventures.

 When wintertime comes, many hikers are apt to pack away their boots and backpacks until spring.
 However, by doing so, they miss out on one of the most enjoyable times of year to be exploring the backcountry.

-Not only are the trails quieter, but you also get to enjoy the hugely satisfying crunch of snow beneath your feet and the simply impressive spectacle of snow-clad landscapes.
+Not only are the trails quieter, but you also get to enjoy the satisfying crunch of snow beneath your feet and the impressive spectacle of snow-clad landscapes.

 For those not keen on the expense and risk involved in cross-country skiing, the best way to do so is with one of the oldest modes of snow-travel: snowshoeing.